nhsconnect/nhslogin/src/what-is-provisioning.md

 For the process to work, the patient must:

-* have an active [PDS record](https://digital.nhs.uk/services/personal-demographics-service) with NHS number, phone number, and other demographics
+* have an active [Personal Demographics Service (PDS) record](https://digital.nhs.uk/services/personal-demographics-service) with an NHS number and mobile phone number
 * not already have a P9-level NHS login account
-* have a mobile number that matches their PDS record
+* have a mobile phone number that matches their PDS record

 <hr>